tpowa/Archboot/usr/share/archboot/docs/Readme.txt

   https://projects.archlinux.org/?p=archboot.git;a=summary
 - It is developed by tpowa.

+The difference to the archiso install media:
+- It provides an additional interactive setup and quickinst script.
+- It contains [core] repository on media.
+- It supports UEFI_CD boot.
+- It runs a modified Arch Linux system in initramfs.
+- It is restricted to RAM usage, everything which is not necessary like man or info pages etc. is not provided.
+- It doesn't mount anything during boot process.
+- It supports remote installation through ssh.

 Latest Releases:
 - Hybrid image file and torrent is provided, which include i686 and x86_64 core repository.